-Further, the demographic data presented in the Community Participation chapter, which focuses exclusively on communities rather than including data on populations as well, impedes the use of the provided information in environmental justice analyses required under Executive Order 12898.
+Further, the demographic data presented in Community Participation chapter, which focuses exclusively on communities rather than including data on populations as well, impedes the use of the provided information in environmental justice analyses required under Executive Order 12898.
 Where possible, specific minority populations and low-income populations should be identified within the relevant fishing communities substantially engaged in and/or substantially dependent upon the federally managed groundfish fishery.
 For the communities in Southwestern Alaska with large shore-based processing plants, this has been done in multiple recent Council analyses through the use of group quarters population data as a proxy for processing workforce populations that are relatively distinct from the rest of the community.

 - Akutan provides one important example of this.
-Akutan was initially determined as not eligible for inclusion in the CDQ program based on having previously developed processing capability sufficient to support substantial participation in the Bering Sea groundfish fisheries.
-Akutan, however, successfully challenged that determination.
-They were able to show that the traditional village of Akutan was, in essence, socioeconomically as well as spatially, distinct from the residential workforce of the local processing plant, with the traditional village and processing workforce populations each having their own, different forms of cultural and social cohesion. - Similarly, without a focus on populations, it is easy to lose the "communities within communities," an example of which is the Aleut population within Unalaska.
+Initially determined as not qualifying for inclusion in the CDQ program based on existing, substantial for participation in the Bering Sea groundfish fishery through established capacity for shore-based processing in the community, Akutan successfully challenged that determination by demonstrating that the traditional village of Akutan was spatially and socially distinct from the residential workforce population of the local processing plant, housed on the worksite in company-owned housing, with both the traditional village and processing workforce populations having their own form of cultural and social cohesion. - Similarly, without a focus on populations, it is easy to lose the "communities within communities," an example of which is the Aleut population within Unalaska.
 Traditionally an Aleut community, Unalaska has grown into a plural community due to the local presence of the seafood industry.
 While it is easy to overlook the Aleut minority population as a small percentage of the overall community, the Aleut population of Unalaska is larger than the combined Aleut populations of the five CDQ communities in the region and is a center of gravity for kinship and social networks among the traditional inhabitants of the region (effectively recognized by the CDQ's action in making Unalaska an ex-officio member of the organization).

-Use of this type of community information, readily available in multiple Council analyses, is key to better portraying the type of social and cultural cohesion mentioned in the current Groundfish SAFE community chapter.
-Additionally, when minority status data are presented at the housing type and community level, the SSC requests that the authors take the additional step of calculating and providing "total minority" figures (i.e., total population exclusive of white, non-Hispanic individuals) in addition to the straightforward, standard census groupings to allow for direct inclusion into Council environmental justice analysis.
+Use of this type of community information, readily available in multiple Council analyses, is key to better portraying the type of social and cultural cohesion mentioned in the current groundfish SAFE community chapter.
+Additionally, when minority status data are presented at the housing type and community level, the SSC requests that the authors take the additional step of calculating and providing "total minority" figures (i.e., total population exclusive of white, non-Hispanic individuals) in addition to the straightforward, standard census groupings to allow for direct inclusion into Council environmental justice analyses.

-The SSC also recommends that the Groundfish Economic SAFE disaggregate economic fishery engagement indicator data to the community level to provide a time series record of quantitative indicators of community engagement and dependency where possible within the constraints of data confidentiality and, where individual community data may not be disclosed, to the level of socioeconomically/geopolitically meaningful aggregations (e.g., to the borough level, or to the geographically defined industry sector level where that grouping coincides with a federal fishery management area boundary).
-Some of the indicators that should be considered are found in the following existing Bering Sea oriented tables (and their GOA analogs) in the existing document:
+The SSC also recommends that the groundfish economic SAFE disaggregate economic fishery engagement indicator data to the community level to provide a time series timeseries record of quantitative indicators of community engagement and dependency where possible within the constraints of data confidentiality and, where individual community data may not be disclosed, to the level of socioeconomically/geopolitically meaningful aggregations (e.g., to the borough level, or to the geographically defined industry sector level where that grouping coincides with a federal fishery management area boundary).
+Some of the indicators that should be considered are found in the following existing Bering Sea oriented tables (and their GOAGulf of Alaska analogs) in the existing document: